cage-challenge/CybORG/CybORG/Evaluation/submission/submission_readme.md

 # Checklist for submission

-Please include all of the following in your submission:
+Please include the following in your submission:

 - All files required to run the agents
 - a file named submission.py containing the following: